ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 GreaterThan(<arg1>, <arg2>)
 ```

 The function returns `TRUE` if `<arg1>` is greater than `<arg2>`.
-The function returns `FALSE` is either argument is `null`.
+The function returns `FALSE` if either argument is `null`.

 ### IsNull

 The `IsNull` function tests whether data is, or is not, null.
 It takes a single argument of any type and returns `TRUE` if the single argument is `null`, and `FALSE` otherwise.
-Note that the behavior of this predicate and the already defined `NotNull` predicate is different from all other predicates that return null on null input.
+The behavior of this predicate and the already defined `NotNull` predicate is different from all other predicates that return null on null input.

 ### MatchesDict